 The proposed bill amends the Human Trafficking Act of 2013 by eliminating the statute of limitations for the prosecution of specific human trafficking-related offenses, including sexual extortion of minors, trafficking of persons, and grooming minors for future sex trafficking.
 It also establishes safe harbors for minors who are victims of sex offenses related to human trafficking, ensuring they are protected from prosecution for crimes committed as a result of their victimization.
-Additionally, the bill introduces new legal provisions that prohibit the manufacture, distribution, sale, and possession of child sex dolls, which are defined as anatomically correct dolls resembling minors intended for sexual acts.
+Additionally, the bill introduces new legal provisions that classify the possession, manufacture, distribution, and sale of child sex dolls as criminal offenses, with varying degrees of felony charges based on the nature of the violation.

 Old version SB431 Original - 3-11-2025 03:41 PM: 5-1-109(a), 5-2-210, 5-18-103, 5-37-201, 5-37-216, 5-70-101, 5-68-305, 5-64-401